-The Internal Revenue Service has over the past fifteen years greatly increased its enforcement efforts in the tax-advantaged financing arena.
+The Internal Revenue Service has in recent years greatly increased its enforcement efforts in the tax-advantaged financing arena.
 Arthur has worked with his public finance colleagues to develop an efficient and effective approach to handling federal tax enforcement audits of tax-advantaged bonds.

 Arthur has served in a number of leadership roles both at McGuireWoods and in the professional organizations to which he belongs.
 He currently serves on the firm's opinion committee and recently headed the effort by the tax-exempt financing subcommittee of the tax committee of the American Bar Association to provide comments on, and alternatives to, the IRS' proposed "issue price" regulations.

 Representation of a state-level bond bank in the development of a senior-subordinate financing structure for the issuance of over $2.5 billion in bonds to fund loans to local governments for a wide array of infrastructure projects.

 Representation of a state department of transportation in drafting the authorizing legislation and serving as bond counsel for the issuance of more than $600 million of federal transportation grant anticipation notes, also known as "GARVEEs," to finance critically-needed highway improvements.

 Representation of a state department of transportation in drafting the authorizing legislation for and in organizing a state transportation infrastructure bank that has made a number of "gap-closing" loans to enable the completion of several toll road and traffic congestion relief projects.

 Representation of several Virginia cities and counties in the structuring and issuance of the first school tax credit bond financings in the state.